10 Ways to Grow Your Training Business without Spending a Dime on Marketing

 I happen to believe that 80% of every training purchase is somehow influenced by some a referral.
 Before people buy training, they almost always talk to someone who has had a good experience.
 This means that encouraging your happy customers to pass your name along may be the most effective way to spend your time.
 You should look at every new customer as a foothold for you into their company and a direct line to their colleagues.

 4. Promote the next class

 Focus on marketing to your customers before you invest in marketing to a new audience.
 Every time you communicate with a customer, help them figure out what they should buy next.
-You could do this in the ILT classroom, in eLearning, after the class, in e-mails, on sales calls, etc.
+You could do this in the classroom, in eLearning, after the class, in e-mails, on sales calls, etc.

 5. Increase your lead conversion rate

 Every inquiry from a qualified prospect is golden.
 What’s the value of an inbound lead?
-If you’re selling instructor led training, the marketing cost of creating a lead can be as much as $500 US.
+If you’re selling eLearning or instructor led training, the marketing cost of creating a lead can be as much as $500 US.
 When that lead comes in, do you treat it like it’s worth that much?

 6. Pay close attention to your web site

 These days, every prospect sees your website before they ever talk to you or buy from you.
 It’s incredibly important to growing a training business.
 What does it mean to have your website as your first impression?
 First, ask yourself if your website makes your company look better or worse than you actually are?
 If it’s worse, then you’re probably losing sales as a result.
 How many clicks does it take for a visitor to find the course they want and click the purchase button?
 If it’s more than three clicks, then your website is frustrating and you’re leaving money on the table.